leon-ai/blog.getleon.ai/content/blog/getting-rid-of-dust-1-0-0-beta-4/index.md

 I might **come back to this task once the ecosystem will be more ready**.

+#### Raspberry Support?

+Thanks to the last changes, apparently Leon might work on **at least Raspberry 3B+** as per [this comment](https://github.com/leon-ai/leon/issues/37#issuecomment-803709534).
+A deeper look will be provided on this side.

+Feel free to contribute.

 ### Fix Hotword Detection

 Leon uses [Snowboy](https://github.com/Kitt-AI/snowboy) for its hotword detection.
 Unfortunately the project has been discontinued and is suffering from the lack of maintainability.